BxCppDev/Bayeux/doc/InstallationReports/Bayeux/Xubuntu16.04-a/bayeux-trunk_xubuntu16.04_report.rst

 ..

-Brew is able to install a recent Qt5 (Qt5.6.0) but this is still broken within Bayeux.
+Brew is able to install a recent Qt5 (Qt5.6.0) but it seems to be broken within Bayeux.
 Please do not use it as long as it is not fixed.

 .. .. code:: sh